RockitBootcamp/Student-Resources/Glossary.md

 ## Client
 A piece of software (such as a [User Agent](#user-content-user-agent) / Browser) which receives information from a [server](#user-content-server).

+## Dependencies
+The a piece of software will only work if another piece of software is in the same environment, then the first software is said to have a "dependency" on the second.
+For example, BackboneJS (a JavaScript Framework) has a dependency of jQuery.

 ## Design Pattern
 A commonly understood solution to a recurring problem, generally in the form of a software algorithm.